 As you may have heard, Slack is now part of Salesforce!
 This means that some of the information below is dated, but we wanted to keep it around for historical context and other good reasons.
 For more details on Salesforce’s acquisition of Slack, read the official announcement.

-This is the third installment in an ongoing series called Channeling Change.
-In this thread, Slack’s Chief Product Officer, Tamar Yehoshua, explains how she uses Slack in leading the company’s product organization.
-Check out previous posts from our CFO, Allen Shim, and our Head of Internal Communications, Amanda Atkins.
+This is the third instalment in an ongoing series called Channelling Change.
+In this thread, Slack’s Chief Product Officer, Tamar Yehoshua, explains how she uses Slack in leading the company’s product organisation.
+Take a look at previous posts from our CFO, Allen Shim, and our Head of Internal Communications, Amanda Atkins.

 This past March, just after my one-year anniversary at Slack, I wrote about the nuts and bolts of how we use Slack at Slack.
 That post has since sparked many conversations, and I’ve been surprised (and pleased!) to hear how useful it’s been.
-As more organizations shift their workflows into Slack to better tackle remote work, I wanted to share some of the specific techniques that I use at Slack to improve access to information across the product organization, reduce the number of meetings, and engage customers during our product development process.
+As more organisations shift their workflows into Slack to better tackle remote work, I wanted to share some of the specific techniques that I use at Slack to improve access to information across the product organisation, reduce the number of meetings and engage customers during our product development process.

-In today’s environment, organizations are depending on leadership to model effective communication, and managers are responsible for translating vision into the day-to-day cadence of work.
+In today’s environment, organisations are depending on leadership to model effective communication, and managers are responsible for translating vision into the day-to-day cadence of work.

 Especially when teams are distributed, clear and consistent communication is necessary to ensure that everyone is aligned around the same priorities and knows what’s going on.
 Instead of siloed email inboxes, at Slack we use channels to move information into the open so that everyone can find what they need, when they need it, and can stay connected and productive.